KOlofinmoyin/Bank_tech_test/README.md

 ## Specification
 Requirements
-1. You should be able to interact with your code via a REPL like IRB or the JavaScript console.
-(You don't need to implement a command line interface that takes input from STDIN.)
+1. Users should be able to interact with the code via a REPL e.g. IRB or the JavaScript console.

-2. Deposits,

-3. withdrawal.

-4. Printing

-Account statement (date, amount, balance) printing.
+2. Features: Deposits, withdrawal, Printing, Account statement (date, amount, balance) printing.
 Data can be kept in memory (it doesn't need to be stored to a database or anything).

 ```
 (Original) Acceptance criteria